baulml/transitfinder/README.md

 # visualTP
-> Transit finder and visualization tool for Kepler and TESS light curves
+> Transit finder and Visualization tool for Kepler and TESS light curves
 - work in progress

 ### Requirements